pablomarin/H2O-SparklingWater-azure-templates/README.md

 Both templates will automatically download the latest version of Sparkling Water compatible with Spark 1.6.2.
 It will also copy the sparkling water folder on the default storage under /HDINotebooks/Sparkling/.

+H2O can be installed as a standalone cluster, on top of YARN, and on top of spark on top of YARN.
+Both templates introduced in this repo install H2O on top of Spark on top of YARN => Sparkling Water on YARN.

+Note that all spark applications deployed using a Jupyter Notebook will have "yarn-cluster" deploy-mode.
+This means that the sparkling water driver can be allocated on any node of the cluster, not necessarily on the head node.

 ## Create Jupyter notebook with PySpark kernel